mitas1/monastery-website/_posts/en/offerings.md

 ---
-title: Offerings for the completion of the monastery | Benedictines | SK
+title: Offerings for the completion of the monastery
 metaDescription: >-
     Thank you for each contribution.
 We pray for our benefactors daily and once a month a Holy Mass is celebrated for their intentions.
 We organize for those who are interested among our